jupyterhub/jupyterhub/docs/source/technical-overview.md

 JupyterHub only ships with Default
 [PAM, or pluggable authentication module,](https://en.wikipedia.org/wiki/Pluggable_authentication_module) authentication.
-This requires the `jupyterhub` Hub server to be run as root, or at least with access to the PAM service, which regular users typically do not have (e.g. on Ubuntu, this requires being added to the `shadow` group).
+This requires the `jupyterhub` server to be run as root, or at least with access to the PAM service, which regular users typically do not have (e.g. on Ubuntu, this requires being added to the `shadow` group).